DrKrar/GeoEfficiency.jl/README.md

  *  `BoreDetector` for bore hole,
  *  `WellDetector` for well type detector.

- While the function `detectorFactory` can be used to construct any of the above types.
+ While the function `Detector` can be used to construct any of the above types.
 You may try also `getDetectors`.

 `Point` constructor is used to construct an anchoring point of a source relative to it its position to the detector is specified.